rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 --------------

 Typically ROS nodes are synonymous with processes.
-In rosjava, however, nodes are more like :roswiki:`nodelets` in that many nodes can run in a single process, the Java VM.
+In rosjava, however, nodes are more like :roswiki:`nodelet`\s in that many nodes can run in a single process, the Java VM.

 Users, like yourself, do not create :javadoc:`org.ros.node.Node`\s.
 Instead,